pierre225/MotionTests/README.md

 ### Improvment / Nice to have (if more time :) )
 - The UI right... ?
-- The square modules (ui, domain and data) are thought as to be a separated library, we should be able to upload them and retrieved (via maven for instance) it in different client apps
+- The square modules (ui, domain and data) are thought as to be a separated library, we should be able to upload them and retrieve it (via maven for instance) in different client apps
 - The theming is only including light and dark mode, we could add some accessibility themes (for users that would need very contrasted colors)
 - We could add some analytics libs in order to aggregate data (Firebase...)
 - Configure a CI/CD env that would run the test and deploy the app (Or only a module)